-The Environmental Protection Agency and many local health departments offer additional guidance for cleaning mold.
+The Environmental Protection Agency and many local health departments offer additional guidance for cleaning household mold.

 Is It Important To Test Mold?

-Mold growing in your bedroom— no matter the type — should be removed.
-The health risk is not necessarily correlated to a certain type or amount of mold.
-Therefore, there are no federal limits on acceptable levels of indoor mold, and expert groups typically do not recommend routine testing for mold strain.
+Mold growing in your bedroom — no matter the type — should be removed.
+The health risk is not necessarily tied to a certain type or amount of mold.
+Therefore, there are no federal limits on acceptable levels of indoor mold, and expert groups typically do not recommend routine testing for mold strains.

-The important thing is to rid your home of any known mold immediately, or better yet, prevent mold from growing to begin with.
+The important thing is to rid your home of any known mold immediately, or better yet, prevent mold from growing in the first place.
 You’ll rest better knowing that you’re doing everything you can to keep this silent invader out of your bedroom.

 If you're ready for more ⟶ sign up to receive our email newsletter!

 Thanks for the feedback - we're glad you found our work instructive!

 Submitting your Answer...